moorepants/dissertation/_sources/davisbicycle.txt

    rotation relative to the fork.
 Two springs in series were attached to the handlebars.

-.. todo:: video of the experiment

-This configuration allowed us to apply small perturbations to the handlebars and measure the dampened vibrations in the steer angle, steer rate and steer torque.
+This configuration allowed us to apply small perturbations to the handlebars and measure the dampened vibrations in the steer angle, steer rate, and steer torque.
 For the first set of trials the sensors were mounted as they normally are, with the steer angle and rate measurements taken just above the headset and the steer torque measured between the upper and lower bearing sets.
 We also